 The exterior of a structure shall be maintained in good repair, structurally sound and sanitary so as not to pose a threat to the public health, safety or welfare.
 The interior of a structure and equipment therein shall be maintained in good repair, structurally sound and in a sanitary condition.
 Occupants shall keep that part of the structure and premises which they occupy or control in a clean and sanitary condition.
 To report a violation, please contact the Property Maintenance Division at 803-545-3430.

-The City of Columbia Fire Department handles all Code Enforcement issues on any structure with 3 or more residential units or that is used commercially.
-To report a violation, please contact the Columbia Fire Department at 803-545-3700.
+The City of Columbia Police Department handles all Code Enforcement issues on any structure with 3 or more residential units or that is used commercially.
+To report a violation, please contact the Code Enforcement Division at 803-545-3430.

 No more than three unrelated adults shall occupy a single dwelling unit.
 To report a violation, please contact the Zoning Division at 803-545-3333